 Is it legal to fly with Delta-8-THC?
 Can you take Delta-8 gummies on a plane?
 And if so, is there anything you need to know about how to store them in a TSA-approved fashion?

-We checked with the TSA and with leading airlines to find out.
+We checked with the TSA and with leading airlines to get the details.
 Here’s what you need to know:

 Disclaimer: We’re always working to stay informed on the latest Delta-8 laws across the country, but Delta-8 laws are subject to change at any time.
 We advise that you do your own research to verify the information you find in this article.
 This information is not intended to be used as legal advice or as a substitute for legal aid.